 top of page

-The Vermont Animation Festival is proud to celebrate our tenth year!
-We will kick off this years’ screenings, workshops, and artist talks on Friday, March 28th.
-2025 events include workshops for both beginner and experienced animators, a screening of student films, and an Artist Talk by our Keynote Speaker (TBA).
+The Vermont Animation Festival is proud to celebrate our eleventh year!
+We will kick off this years’ screenings, workshops, and artist talks on Friday, April 17th.
+2026 events include workshops for both beginner and experienced animators, a screening of student films, and an Artist Talk by our Keynote Speaker (TBA).

 The Vermont Animation Festival is hosted by Vermont State University - Lyndon in partnership with Catamount Arts.